 Client Communication: BEC believes that direct and frequent communication with each of our clients is critical, and we take a “team based” approach to serving each of our clients.
 BEC team members are available to provide in-person updates to the our clients as needed, and we are always happy to discuss current developments in the financial markets.
-We service all of our clients from our office in Richmond.
+We service all of our clients from our office in Richmond, Virginia.

 Performance Reporting: BEC clients have access to a comprehensive on-line portal, which provides daily updates on portfolio holdings, asset allocation, investment performance, recent transactions, fees, and contributions/withdrawals.
 In addition, we provide monthly snapshot performance reports, a comprehensive quarterly letter, and client statements.